niclee1219/HealthHack-Archive/README.md

 ## Project Roadmap

 Currently, ARCHIVE is in its early stages of development.
+Currently, we aim to use this as our MVP to showcase the potential of ARCHIVE.
 Our immediate focus is on building on the predictive analytics algorithms and enhancing the dashboard's functionality.
 Moving forward, we aim to:

 - **Expand the Team:** Onboard more developers and engineers, especially those with expertise in hardware components, to enrich our product development capabilities.
 - **Improve Predictive Algorithms:** Continuously refine our algorithms for time series forecasting and regression modeling to ensure higher accuracy in predictions and anomaly detection.